markmont/flux-utils/doc/pvm/pvm.md

 module load gcc
 ```

 Choose the directory into which you wish to install XSTAR and all of its associated dependencies (of which PVM is one).
 In this example, we will choose a sub-directory named `xstar` immediately under our home directory.
-If you wish to install XSTAR elsewhere, edit the fist command below appropriately.
+If you wish to install XSTAR elsewhere, edit the first command below appropriately.
 Run:

 ```bash
 export XSTAR_TOP=~/xstar